BonneGueule line: our two Albini shirts in micro-seersucker and cotton twill

 Our Albini cotton/linen micro-seersucker shirt

-Almost wrinkle-free, quite stretchy and very light, this fabric has won over across oceans and borders, so much so that the American Congress celebrates "Seersucker Thursday" every year.
+Almost wrinkle-free, quite stretchy and very light, this fabric has won over people across oceans and borders, so much so that the American Congress celebrates "Seersucker Thursday" every year.

 Even among the cacti...

 Heatwave?
-Not even afraid !
+Not even scared!

 Finally, we have on our shoulders a shirt that is much more "airy" than a classic poplin which would stick to our sides at the slightest jump in the thermometer.